onema/fuel-cloud-storage/readme.md

 # Fuel Cloud Storage Package.

-A simple class abstraction for cloud storage providers for Fuel.
+A simple class abstraction for cloud storage providers.
 Default providers include Amazon S3 and Rackspace Cloud .

 # Summary

 * Upload, update and delete files from a given container,
-* creates and deletes containers.
+* Creates and deletes containers.
+* Check file existence.
+* Copy files from one container to another.
 * It can also list all the files in a container by prefix,

 # Supported Drivers